 - You get a State Pension and live with someone under 18 years old.

-What should I do If I can't afford to pay my energy bills?
+What should I do if I can't afford to pay my energy bills?

 Contact your supplier if you’re concerned about your energy bill.
 It could be that your bill doesn’t tally with your meter reading, so have an up-to-date reading ready.
 If the bill’s accurate, but you just can’t afford the payment, your provider must offer to help you find a way to make repayments.